I o (musician)

-Garrett Falls Lockhart (May 16, 1990 – November 23, 2020), known professionally by his stage name i_o, was an American electronic dance music DJ and record producer.
+Garrett Falls Lockhart (May 16, 1990 – November 23, 2020), known professionally by his stage name i_o, was an American DJ and record producer.

 Early life

-Garret Falls Lockhart was born on May 16, 1990, in Richmond, Virginia, and attended St. Stephen's Episcopal School in Austin, Texas.
-After graduating high school he attended George Washington University in Washington, D.C.
-While in college he began learning to DJ and had his first gig sophomore year.
-During college he built up a following performing under the name 'Glock' (a portmanteau of his name) at local clubs like Lima and the Sweet Spot.
+Garrett Falls Lockhart was born on May 16, 1990, in Richmond, Virginia, and attended St. Stephen's Episcopal School in Austin, Texas.
+After graduating high school, he attended George Washington University in Washington, D.C.
+While in college, he began learning to DJ and had his first gig in his sophomore year.
+During college, he built up a following performing under the name 'Glock' (a portmanteau of his name) at local clubs like Lima and the Sweet Spot.

-In 2013 Lockhart moved to Los Angeles to attend the Icon Collective music production school in Burbank, California.
+In 2013, Lockhart moved to Los Angeles to attend the Icon Collective music production school in Burbank, California.
 In this post Icon Collective time he was using the alias 'Fawks'.

-Over time Lockhart gained some notoriety and gigs through compromising online accounts for various artists, labels, and venues.
-Given the nature of these events its difficult to fully discern between true unauthorized penetration and ad campaign for these claims.
+Over time, Lockhart gained some notoriety through compromising online accounts for various artists, labels, and venues.
+Given the nature of these events, it is difficult to fully discern between true unauthorized penetration and ad campaign for these claims.
 Either way it was an ongoing story for him over several years while working with several labels.
 This is referenced on his Armada Music profile page bio which states, "Making a name for himself by taking control of various social media accounts of record labels, media outlets, artists, and venues...".

 A more specific reference to this was given in an earlier interview with EDMIdentity.
-When asked, "Montreal’s New City Gas was the latest victim of your exploits as you hacked their page effortlessly after they challenged you with a booking on the line.
-What made them such an easy target?"
-He responded:
+When asked, "Montreal's New City Gas was the latest victim of your exploits as you hacked their page effortlessly after they challenged you with a booking on the line.
+What made them such an easy target?" he responded: